Is this topic for you?

 - How much the method costs.
 For example, condoms are cheap or free in some clinics.
 Some insurance companies cover the cost of prescription birth control.
 But cost can sometimes be misleading.
 An IUD costs a lot up front.
 But it works for years, making it low-cost over time.

 - Whether it protects you from infection.
-Latex condoms can help protect you from sexually transmitted diseases (STDs), such as HIV.
+Latex condoms can help protect you from sexually transmitted infections (STIs), such as HIV.
 But they are not the best way to prevent pregnancy.
-To avoid both STDs and pregnancy, use condoms along with another type of birth control.
+To avoid both STIs and pregnancy, use condoms along with another type of birth control.

 - If you've had a problem with one kind of birth control.
 Finding the best method of birth control may involve trying something different.
 Also, you may need to change a method that once worked well for you.